This program has been archived.

 Division of Chemistry

-Chemistry Research Instrumentation and Facilities: Departmental Multi-user Instrumentation
+Chemistry Research Instrumentation and Facilities: Departmental Multi-user Instrumentation (CRIF:MU)

 The Chemistry Research Instrumentation and Facilities Program (CRIF) is structured to enable the National Science Foundation's Division of Chemistry to respond to a variety of needs for infrastructure that promotes research and education in areas traditionally supported by the Division (NSF Chemistry Homepage).